 By building upon an existing relationship with the Williche Council of Chiefs (WCC) of Chiloé and their Williche communities our project team (made up of partners based in Canada and Chile) co-developed an education and community-focused project designed to meet the immediate and ongoing needs of the Williche communities.
 Community members were invited into an in-depth process of conducing a thorough Needs Assessment; community members were critical in the process of envisioning sustainable futures and determining what they wanted to learn, preserve and develop in their communities.
 With this, the Wekimün Project began a collaborative process to develop a unique curriculum that offers education and training designed to acknowledge and restore traditional knowledge and pride, and to support Williche people for success (as defined by them) within their communities.

 This project was designed to reinforce, deepen, and expand the WCC’s current and ongoing efforts to improve socioeconomic conditions and community wellbeing in their territories.
-The Wekimün Chilkatuwe School continues to provide Williche and non-Williche youth with opportunities to pursue education and develop skills in a program that respects and incorporates Indigenous culture, while focusing on wellbeing, gender equity, and community development.
+The Wekimün Chilkatuwe School continues to adapt to community needs while respecting and reinforcing traditional Indigenous cultural knowledge and practices.
+The Wekimün Chilkatuwe School also continues to provide Williche and non-Williche youth with opportunities to pursue education and develop skills in programs that respect and incorporate Indigenous culture, while focusing on wellbeing, gender equity, planetary health and sustainable community development.

 The following mini-documentary provides an overview of the impact of the Wekimün Project.
 Visit our YouTube Channel here for the Spanish version.